 How to Make Hash Brown Potato Soup at Home

-Making hash brown potato soup is surprisingly simple, even for beginners.
+Even if you’re a beginner, preparing hash brown potato soup is easier than you might think.
 Follow these easy steps:

 Step-by-Step Instructions for Beginners

-- Prepare the Base: Start by melting butter in a large pot over medium heat.
-Add diced onion and minced garlic, cooking until fragrant and translucent.
+- Create the Base: Melt butter in a large pot over medium heat.
+Sauté diced onion and minced garlic until soft and aromatic.

 - Add the Hash Browns: Toss in the hash browns and stir to coat them in the buttery goodness.
-Cook for about 5 minutes to lightly brown them.
+Sauté for approximately 5 minutes until they develop a light golden color.

 - Pour in the Broth: Add chicken or vegetable broth and bring the mixture to a simmer.
 Let it cook for 10–15 minutes, allowing the hash browns to soften and flavors to meld.